 Crafting and sewing were big hobbies of mine.
-Finding old things at yard sales and turning them into something new was my favorite pastime hobby.
+My favorite pastime hobby was finding old things at yard sales and turning them into something new.
 I really enjoyed it.
-Then, at the beginning of the little years, I just wanted to know everything there was about nurturing my boys.
+Then, at the beginning of the little years, I just wanted to know everything about nurturing my boys.
 So, I read every book and took them to places they were probably too young to remember.
 But I wanted to get it all in before it was too late.
 I sewed here and there during nap times but over time it was pushed back for another day.

 My oldest son started therapy to recover from his stroke when he was four.
 Eventually, I began focusing all my energy on making him well.
 And I started to believe that doing anything for myself was wrong.
 I had convinced myself that I needed to give everything I had to help my son.
 In addition to making sure my youngest was not left out in any way.
 Therefore, a hobby was a waste of time.

-When I feel depressed I act like a turtle and go into a shell and stay home.
+When I feel depressed, I act like a turtle, go into a shell, and stay home.
 Then, I begin cleaning.
 This time I found some sewing projects in the back of my closet and decided to bring them out.
-I worked on them at night after the boys went to bed and I felt happy inside.
+I worked on them at night after the boys went to bed, and I felt happy inside.
 I was working on a tote bag and I finally finished it.
-It made me so happy that I found another project to work on and this time the boys asked if they could help.
+It made me so happy that I found another project to work on, and this time the boys asked if they could help.
 So, I taught them how to sew.

 Then one day my oldest Grayson says to me, “I like it when you sew”.
-I replied, “Why?” and he said, “Because it makes you happy.”
+I replied, “Why?”
+He said, “Because it makes you happy.”
 Wow.
-I finally saw that when I thought I was giving my all to the boys, I was really keeping something away from them that they needed.
+I finally saw that when I thought I was giving my all to the boys, I was really keeping something they needed away from them.
 They needed to see their mom happy.
-They needed to see me being productive in my own life whether that was working a job, reading a book that wasn’t a picture book, or sewing.
+They needed to see me being productive in my own life, whether working a job, reading a book that wasn’t a picture book, or sewing.

 I share this quick story with you because whether you are a stay-at-home mom or a homeschooling mom it is so easy to get caught up in all things kids.
 I am a recovering homeschool mama who drowned herself in curriculum searches, laminating, and filling my shelves with enough stuff to open my own school.